You are here7-Step Remedy to 99% of Cannabis Growing Problems

 For most growers, a proper exhaust system and a few strategically placed fans is all you need when it comes to air circulation.

-Learn how to make a proper exhaust system for your plants (it doesn't have to cost an arm and a leg!)
+Learn how to make an exhaust system for your plants (it doesn't have to cost an arm and a leg!)

 5.)
 Watering & Healthy Roots